snokvist/wfb-ng_provisioner/README.md

 ## Feature summary
 - WFB-NG provisioning implemented using a mix of scripts and a main C program.
   - BIND(yes),UNBIND(yes),BACKUP(yes),INFO(yes),VERSION(yes),FLASH(prepared, not implemented)
+  - Python client available for groundstation for testing
   - Provision on bootup (15s) for a unbinded vtx.
 Can be turned off in settings.
 - Automatic passphrase generation of drone.key on bind (Similar to ELRS passphrase)
 - Able to match known wifi profiles to TX-PWR settings.
 - Able to set a custom name to your VTX, to be used for saving backups and possible other things.
 - Prepared for community presets/profiles parsing.
 - Automatic bitrate negotiation. decide the bitrate you want to have, and GI,MCS,BW will be automatically selected to fit the channel.
 Priority order BW>MCS>GI.
 Capped at 20mbps per default.
 Fallback if invalid bitrate requested is mcs0 3000bitrate 20mhz long.
+- Automatic temperature throttling (scroll down to see limits and actions)

 ## Groundstation
 - Setup wfb-ng to use/listen channel 165, until the full openipc-bind is implemented by wfb-ng.